Misery7100/trafalgar/NOTES.md

 ---

-Need to sort CSS properties according to pattern
+Need to sort CSS properties according to pattern.
 Need to create media and animation templates :/

 ---